herbdool/filefield_sources/README.txt

 Description
 -----------
-FileField Sources is a module that enhances the generic and image upload fields in Drupal.
+FileField Sources is a module that enhances the generic and image upload fields in Backdrop.
 Typically such fields only allow you to upload a file from your desktop.
 FileField Sources makes it so that you can populate any file field from a variety of sources, such as entering remote URLs directly, re-use existing uploaded files, pull from a server directory, or a variety of other